kunukn/vue-2-datepicker/README.md

 ## Disabled Dates

-Dates can be disabled in a number of ways.
+Dates can be disabled in several ways.

 ```html
 <script>